 An orthographic drawing is a drawing that shows the top view, front view, and right-side view of a three-dimensional figure.
 We can also simply call the right-side view side view.

-Here is how to make an orthographic drawing of the three-dimensional figure below.
+Here is how to make an orthographic drawing of the three-dimensional figure above.

 Before you do the drawing, you need to clearly label or identify the front view, top view, and the right-side view.